GM-Consult-Pty-Ltd/text_indexing/README.md

 The inverted index is comprised of two artifacts:
 * a `Dictionary` is a hashmap with the vocabulary as key and the document frequency as the values; and
-* a `Postings` is a hashmap with the vocabulary as key and the postings lists for the linked 'documents as values.
+* a `Postings` is a hashmap with the vocabulary as key and the postings lists for the linked `documents` as values.

 The `Dictionary` and `Postings` can be asynchronous data sources or in-memory hashmaps.
 The `TextIndexer` reads and writes to/from these artifacts using the `loadTerms`, `updateDictionary`, `loadTermPostings` and `upsertTermPostings` asynchronous methods.